HOW to research

 Subsidies available to DC recruits

-200,000 yen/month.
-Can be used freely for living expenses, etc
+200,000 yen per month.
+The funds can be used freely for living expenses, etc.

 When applying for a JSPS, you will need to write a research plan.
 Some people say that this has helped them reexamine their own research.
 If you have a senior in your lab who has experience with JSPS, it would be a good idea to ask them for more detailed information, including how to create and present a research plan